by Stefan Stenudd

 Actually, the traditional philosophical Taoists would probably object to the I Ching idea of a predictable destiny, at least by principles different in essence from that of Tao, the Way, itself.
 They preferred a surprising future, to which the only safe direction would be remaining on the Way, no matter what.

-You can read more about Taoism and its classics here:
+You can read more about Taoism and its classics by clicking the header, taking you to my website about Taoism.

 DivinationToday, just about every educated person would sneer at divination and claim that there is no way to predict the future.
 That may be hasty, since so many things about our universe are quite predictable - even the mightiest of them all: the movements of the heavenly bodies.